asuntsev/uva-frank-batten-code-challenge/README.md

 -   That is why the page is server less, it's standalone.
 Other words to be run, it does not require any Web services, database, user authentication and so on.
 It simply represents some ideas how user interface can be designed.

+-   This web page has been tested on desktop and laptop units running Windows operating system.
+    Browsers: MS Edge, Mozilla Firefox Standard & Developer Editions, Google Chrome

+-   The Web Page keeps its functionality and overall layout while width of the viewing area (browser window width) greater than 740px.

 ------------------------------------------------------------------------------------------------
 How to access the page's repository through web browser: